 Consider visiting a medical professional if you have some or all of the known symptoms of dry mouth.
 A dry, sticky feeling in the morning is obviously your best indicator; it may even feel as if your mouth is full of cotton.
 In addition, look for a burning sensation; a tongue that feels "thick" like leather; trouble performing functions such as chewing, swallowing and speaking; or the development of dry lips and sores in your mouth or throat.

 Care and Treatment

 Although medical treatment can resolve most medical conditions that contribute to dry mouth, home care is essential to reduce the severity of your symptoms.
 Dry mouth is a very common side effect of many medications and may improve with an adjusted dosage or a new medication according to the Ontario Dental Hygienists' Association.
 Over the counter saliva substitutes may also be helpful.
 These products can help to reduce the dryness while you work to treat the problem itself.

 Keep a close eye on the condition of your teeth, too: Dry mouth can increase your risk for dental caries and gum disease.
 In these cases, it is necessary to see a dentist for an examination alongside your home care routine.

 Managing Dry Mouth in the Morning

 You can avoid waking up with dry mouth problems by carefully managing your overall health.
 Above all, stay hydrated the night before.
-Cleveland Clinic recommends keeping your meals moist – incorporate breakfasts with healthy broths or sauces to make them easy to digest until your salivary glands are back to normal.
+HealthLink BC recommends adding extra liquid to foods to make them easier to chew and swallow.
+Include ice chips and sugar-free items such as gum, hard candy and lollipops, to keep your mouth moist without promoting tooth decay.
 Other steps you can take include:

 - Checking your mouth daily for sores and inflammation;